ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 `Postgres: <new-ez-root>/vendor/ezsystems/ezpublish-kernel/data/update/postgres/dbupdate-5.4.0-to-6.13.0.sql`

 ### 3.2.
-Once you're ready to migrate content to Platform Field Types
+Once you're ready to migrate content to Platform field types

-Steps here should only be done once you're ready to move away from legacy and Legacy Bridge, as the following Field Types are not supported by legacy.
-In other words, content you have migrated will not be editable in legacy admin interface anymore, but rather in the more modern eZ Platform back-end UI, allowing you to take full advantage of what the Platform has to offer.
+Steps here should only be done once you're ready to move away from legacy and Legacy Bridge, as the following field types are not supported by legacy.
+In other words, content you have migrated isn't be editable in legacy admin interface anymore, but rather in the more modern eZ Platform back-end UI, allowing you to take full advantage of what the Platform has to offer.

-The Field Types unsupported in eZ Platform are:
+The field types unsupported in eZ Platform are:

 - [XmlText](#321-migrate-xmltext-content-to-richtext)
 - [Page](#322-migrate-page-field-to-page-ez-enterprise-only)
 - Star Rating

-For Field Types which do not have specific procedures below, you must take one of the following actions:
+For field types which do not have specific procedures below, you must take one of the following actions:

 - implement them yourself in eZ Platform
 - remove them from all content types that use them

 !!! tip

-    To find out which content types use a specific Field Type, you can run the following SQL query on your database (in this case, for the Star Rating Field Type):
+    To find out which content types use a specific field type, you can run the following SQL query on your database (in this case, for the Star Rating field type):

     ``` sql
     select contentclass_id from ezcontentclass_attribute where data_type_string='ezsrrating' group by contentclass_id;